ocelot-inc/ocelotgui/README.md

 But you can't drag and resize with --html.)</P>

 <P>Now type any other SQL statements, as described
 in the Tarantool manual.
-(At time of writing this manual is not available but it's similar to SQLite.
-The <A href="https://www.tarantool.io/en/doc/2.1/tutorials/sql_tutorial/">tutorial SQL statements</A>
+The <A href="https://www.tarantool.io/en/doc/2.4/tutorials/sql_tutorial/">tutorial SQL statements</A>
 work.)</P>

 <P>Now type<br>